exonum/exonum/MANUAL.md

 ### Transactions testing

-The primary goal of the kind of tests is to check the business logic of your service.
+The primary goal of this kind of tests is to check the business logic of your service.

-For writing your first test create `tests` directory in according to the cargo integration testing [manual][integration-tests].
+For writing your first test create `tests` directory according to the cargo integration testing [manual][integration-tests].
-After that creates file `transactions.rs` like the following content.
+After that, create file `tests/transactions.rs` with the content similar to written below.

 ```rust
 extern crate exonum;